Dictyophara europaea

-Dictyophara europaea, common name European lantern fly, is the type species of planthoppers belonging to the subgenus Dictyophara (Dictyophara): in the family Dictyopharidae, and tribe Dictyopharini.
+Dictyophara europaea, is the type species of planthoppers belonging to the subgenus Dictyophara (Dictyophara): in the family Dictyopharidae, and tribe Dictyopharini.

 Etymology

 The scientific genus name Dictyophara derives from the Greek (dictyon: net and phorein: wear) and can be translated "who wears a net".
 The common name European lantern fly is actually derived from a species (Fulgora laternaria) belonging to another family (Fulgoridae).